brightakin/lendsqr-fp-news/README.md

 Add Firebase to Project:

-Download the google-services.json file and place it in the android/app directory.
+Downloaded the google-services.json file and place it in the android/app directory.
-Download the GoogleService-Info.plist file and add it to the iOS project in Xcode.
+Downloaded the GoogleService-Info.plist file and add it to the iOS project in Xcode.
 Added dependencies to the native applications(android and ios) Firebase Services Setup: